Feedback Control of Nonlinear Dissipative Systems by Finite Determining Parameters - A Reaction-diffusion Paradigm

 The details of the proof are similar to the ones presented here for stabilizing the zero solution; thus, for the sake of simplicity they will not be provided.
 Furthermore, similar scheme can be also implemented for feedback control of other nonlinear dissipative dynamical systems, such as the two-dimensional Navier-Stokes equations, the Kuramoto-Sivashinsky equation and reaction-diffusion systems.
 A computational study concerning the implementation of this feedback control scheme for various nonlinear dissipative equations will be reported in a forthcoming work \cite{Lunasin-Titi}.
 In addition, one can design similar feedback control algorithm with stochastically noisy observables and controllers to stabilize, in the average, given solutions; within errors that are determined by the standard deviation of the noise.
 This can be achieved by combining some of the ideas presented in \cite{Bessaih-Olson-Titi} with those presented in the present paper, a subject of future work.

-\section{Finite volume Elements Feedback control}
+\section{Finite volume elements feedback control}